-We can cast our figures to order by special request, (at any time of year) - a lead time of two months is required for the casting and polychroming of one of our unique figures.
+We can cast our figures to order by special request, - a lead time of two months is required for the casting and polychroming of one of our unique figures.
 Please contact us for further details.

 (Easter Sunday 2019 is on the 21st of April.)

 Days before we closed for Christmas break, I visited a church to refurbish the carved symbols on the altar.
 These were of the alpha and omega, with a Pelican in the centre, feeding its young.

 The Carving of the Pelican was looking rather dull.
 It was lost in a sea of beautiful deep green marble.
 The story it was meant to tell had become unreadable.

 The P.P. wanted to revive that story, so that he could better explain the Eucharist to the children.

 In medieval times, it was thought that the Pelican preened feathers from her breast until it bled.
 With her own blood, she fed her young chicks to ensure their survival.

 The Pelican became a symbol of the Eucharist; Christ feeding the faithful with His own body and blood.

 I might add to the story by saying "Strengthened and matured, the young birds find that they have the strength to leave the earthly nest and soar heavenward."